 - Micro.blog implements IndieAuth for all hosted micro.blog subdomains as well as verified sites.

 - IndieAuth.com is an implementation of Web sign-in/RelMeAuth with an HTTP API

 - IndieAuth.com is a common authorization server implementation used by many people

 - commentpara.de provides IndieAuth identities to anyone wishing to log in to a website anonymously.

-- indieauth-openid allows to use an existing OpenID setup for IndieAuth.
+- indieauth-openid converts an existing OpenID setup to work with IndieAuth

 Most Micropub apps use IndieAuth to allow the app to post to your site